-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Evans is shown as a purple triangle. (analysis methodology)
+Evans is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Evans was the primary sponsor of 1 bill that was enacted:

 Does 1 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Evans sponsored bills primarily in these issue areas:

 - H.R.
 5403 (99th): A bill to amend the Grain Standards Act of 1916 to establish …

 - H.R.
 4984 (99th): Farm Credit Enhancement Act of 1986

 - H.R.
 4944 (99th): A bill to amend the Farm Credit Act of 1971 to provide …

 - H.R.
 4853 (99th): Farm Mortgage Guarantee Act of 1986